How To Cook a Top Sirloin Roast (and Sirloin Tip)

 Jump to Recipe Saved Save RecipeSave to FavoritesPin Recipe Rate Recipe Cookbooks

-For more great beef roast dinners, why not learn how to make this Herb and Garlic Stuffed Eye of Round Roast Recipe?
-Or this Classic 3 Ingredient Slow Cooker Pot Roast instead?
+For more great beef roast dinners, why not learn how to make this Herb and Garlic Stuffed Eye of Round Roast Recipe or this Classic 3 Ingredient Slow Cooker Pot Roast?
+Use your leftovers to make a delicious Dutch Oven Beef Stew.

 How to Cook a Top Sirloin Roast